-As a general comment, the subject has a nominal density, measured in terms of FSR and unit per acre (UPA), toward the middle of the market data range: it is a low to mid-rise development.
-City density policies have been changing: with high demand and limited land supply, the City favours higher densities in contemporary land developments than it did thirty years ago when the subject development was approved.
+As a general comment, the subject has a density, measured in terms of FSR and unit per acre (UPA), toward the lower end of the market data range.
+With high demand and limited land supply, the City favours higher densities in contemporary land developments than it did thirty years ago when the subject development was approved.

 To consider sales of land that in aggregate have the characteristics relevant to this analysis, it has been necessary to include land sales extending back to April of 2003.
 Because the Vancouver multifamily land market has been rising, a time adjustment is needed.
 The two common methods to evaluate changing market conditions involve the analysis of individual property resales, and the analysis of sales of similar properties.
 Because the development market has been strong, buyers of development sites have tended to develop rather than hold them; consequently, there is little in the way of recent resales to analyse.
-We therefore examined resales of similar properties.
+We therefore examined sales of similar properties.